PM-Auth2-Gateway/iOS-SDK/README.md

 ## Installation

 Insert url of this SPM in you XCode Project with `Open -> Swift Package -> Add Package Dependency`.
-Import this library to you `ViewController` with `import AuthPM` and then you should initiate an instance - `let authPM = AuthPM(appId: 'YOUR_APP_ID', deepLinkingScheme: 'YOUR_URL_SCHEME')`
+Import this library to you `ViewController` with `import AuthPM` and then you should initiate an instance - `let authPM = AuthPM(appId: 'YOUR_APP_ID', deepLinkingScheme: 'YOUR_URL_SCHEME')`.
+After all of this operations call `AuthPM.getAuthButton` function in your ViewController `viewDidLoad` function.

 ## Details